 - Practice good form.
 Before you start walking, stand up straight.
 Think of yourself as tall and proud.
 As you walk, be conscious of your posture.
 Pull in your abdominal muscles, keep your chest lifted, and avoid leading with your chin, which could cause neck and back pain.
 Don’t lean forward or backward as you walk, since this can cause back pain.

 - What to take.
-You’ll want to take along a water bottle so you will stay well-hydrated, particularly if you’re walking in the heat of the day.
+You’ll want to bring along a water bottle so you will stay well-hydrated, particularly if you’re walking in the heat of the day.
 Wear sunscreen, take along sunglasses, and tie a lightweight waterproof jacket around your waist if there’s rain in the forecast.